lumirelle/lumirelle.me/pages/posts/manual/js-pm-manual.md

   -> ...
 ```

-## Manage your own packages
+## Manage Your Own Packages

-If you are developing your own packages, you may want to publish them to the package registry.
+If you are developing your own packages, you may want to publish them to the
+package registry.

 > [!Note]
 >
-> Because I just use NPM and PNPM in my projects, the following commands are only tested on NPM and PNPM.
+> Because I just use NPM and PNPM in my projects, the following commands are
+> only tested on NPM and PNPM.

-### Login to the package registry
+### Login to the Package Registry

 ```sh
 na login